salvatoreallegra/smartshare/README.md

 # Assessment Overview

 For this assessment, you will be creating a file [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) application for 'securely' storing files.
 The application will be split into two parts - the client and the server.
-Tt will have support for concurrency using the Java library's concurrent API and will store files and related information in a relational database.
+It will have support for concurrency using the Java library's concurrent API and will store files and related information in a relational database.

 ---